Arava (Leflunomide)

 Who Should Not Take Arava

-Do not take Arava if you are allergic to leflunomide or teriflunomide, have diseases that reduce your body’s natural defenses (like infections), blood diseases, serious skin disorders, liver disease, hypoproteinaemia (low blood protein), are pregnant or planning pregnancy, not using reliable birth control, or are breastfeeding.
+Do not use Arava if you have had an allergic reaction to leflunomide or teriflunomide, are pregnant or planning to become pregnant, are not using reliable birth control, or are breastfeeding.

 Medical Conditions to Discuss